wri/comms-dev-documentation/vendor-requirements/gdpr.md

 WRI Comms is configuring Osano with Google Analytcs Consent Mode enabled (https://developers.google.com/tag-platform/devguides/privacy#consent_mode).

-Load this script at the top of the page (before Analytics or Osano scripts).

 NOTE: WRI Comms will needs to enable Consent Mode in Google Analytics and in the Osano dashboard.
 By itself this script will prevent Analytics from tracking effectively.
 In addition these 4 scripts from Google need to be categorized as "essential" in the Osano script manager when using Consent Mode: "google-analytics\.com", "googletagmanager\.com", "google\.com", and "googleapis\.com".

+Load this script at the top of the page (before Analytics or Osano scripts).
+Check https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced to ensure this is the latest script from Google.

 ```
 <script>